Fast Variational Inference for Bayesian Factor Analysis in Single and Multi-Study Settings: Simulation Study

 In terms of memory usage, the computational burden of GS drastically increases with the number of variables.
-For example, GS required $377$ Mb of RAM memory on average when $N=1,000$ and $P=100$, and $4,267$ Mb when $P=500.$ In other words, when $P=500$ the memory requirements are approximately $11$ times the ones needed for $P=100$.
-In the same scenarios, the memory requirements of CAVI increase by approximately $1.3$ times, from $37$ Mb ($P=100$) to $48$ Mb ($P=500$).
-SVI algorithms have memory requirements that are very similar to CAVI.
+For example, GS required $396$ Mb of RAM memory on average when $N=1,000$ and $P=100$, and $4,275$ Mb when $P=500.$ In other words, when $P=500$ the memory requirements are approximately $11$ times the ones needed for $P=100$.
+In the same scenarios, the memory requirements of CAVI increase by approximately $1.2$ times, from $37$ Mb ($P=100$) to $45$ Mb ($P=500$).
+The ECM and SVI algorithms have memory requirements that are very similar to CAVI.
+POET and ADVI consistently required more memory than CAVI across all simulation scenarios, with the disparity in their memory requirements increasing in scenarios with $P$.

-In terms of accuracy, CAVI and SVI estimate $\boldsymbol{\Sigma}$ with comparable or greater accuracy to the posterior mean from GS in most scenarios.
+In terms of accuracy, CAVI and SVI estimate $\boldsymbol{\Sigma}$ with comparable accuracy to the estimates from GS, ECM, and POET in most scenarios.
 As expected, SVI performance deteriorates in scenarios with a small sample size and batch size.
-For example, in the scenario with $P=5,000$ and $N=100$, SVI-005 had an average RV of $0.59$ compared to $0.74$ of CAVI.
+For example, in the scenario with $P=5,000$ and $N=100$, SVI-005 had an average RV of $0.62$ compared to $0.74$ of CAVI.
 However, the difference in performance between the two algorithms diminishes as the sample size increases.
-For example, when $P=5,000$ and $N=1,000$, SVI-005 has an average RV of $0.93$ compared to $0.97$ of CAVI.
+For example, when $P=5,000$ and $N=1,000$, SVI-005 has an average RV of $0.94$ compared to $0.97$ of CAVI.
+On average, ADVI had comparable estimation accuracy to CAVI, in terms of RV, but had worse estimation accuracy in terms of the Frobenius and L1 norms (\tablename~S3, Supplementary~\S C).

-\subsection{Multi-study Simulations}
+\subsection{Multi-Study Simulations}